Algebraic structure underlying spherical, parabolic and prolate spheroidal bases of the nine-dimensional MICZ-Kepler

 \section{Conclusion}

-In this study, we have revisited the $SO(10)$ symmetry of the nine-dimensional MICZ-Kepler problem (9D MICZ-KP) by constructing a nonuplet of algebraically independent integrals of motion.
-Besides, we have constructed explicitly three versions for the last member $\hat D^2_9$ of the nonuplet and related them to the variable separation of the 9D MICZ KP.
-We have shown that the last constant of motion can be the total generalized angular momentum $\hat \Lambda^2$, the last component of the Laplace-Runge-Lenz vector $\hat M_9$, or their combination $\hat \Lambda^2_M=\hat \Lambda^2+ a\sqrt{-2\hat H} \hat M_9$ corresponding to the spherical, parabolic, or prolate spheroidal bases.
-Specifically, we have variable-separated the Schr{\"o}dinger equation in spherical, parabolic, and prolate spheroidal coordinates and proved that the separation constants are the chosen integrals of motion.
+In this study, we have explicitly constructed three versions for the last member of the nonuplet of algebraically independent integrals of motion for the nine-dimensional MICZ-Kepler problem and related them to the variable separation of this problem.
+Particularly, we have shown that the last constant of motion can be either the total generalized angular momentum $\hat \Lambda^2$ or the last component of the Laplace-Runge-Lenz vector $\hat M_9$, or their combination $\hat \Lambda^2_M=\hat \Lambda^2+ a\sqrt{-2\hat H} \hat M_9$ corresponding to the spherical, parabolic, or prolate spheroidal bases.
+Especially, we have variable-separated the Schr{\"o}dinger equation in spherical, parabolic, and prolate spheroidal coordinates and proved that the separation constants are the chosen integrals of motion.

 Another significant result is the relation between the prolate spheroidal and spherical bases.
 We have established the interbasis transformation coefficients between the bases by using the algebraic structure behind these bases.
-Furthermore, we have shown an algebraic approach to calculate the nine-dimensional complicated integral of confluent Heun, generalized Laguerre, and Jacobi polynomials using the results above.
+Furthermore, we have shown an algebraic approach to calculate the nine-dimensional complicated integrals of confluent Heun, generalized Laguerre, and Jacobi polynomials using the results above.